-Don’t feel like as if you have to have a lot of time and energy for cardio.
+Don’t feel as if you have to have a lot of time and energy for cardio.
 Doing a little each day is better than doing nothing at all.
 With all the benefits laid out for you, it’s time for the next step which covers exactly how to choose your cardio exercise.

-Setting up a cardio programme
+Setting up a cardio program

 Just about any activity will work, as long as it involves a movement that gets your heart rate into your heart rate zone.
 Walking is always an excellent choice.
 It’s something most of us can do on a regular basis and you don’t need fancy equipment.

 If you’d prefer to go to the gym, you have access to a lot more options in the form of machines like stationary bikes, elliptical trainers, treadmills, rowing machines, climbers, the pool, and more.

 For the home exerciser who want to increase their fitness levels, you can, of course, buy your own treadmill or elliptical trainer, but there are other great options like: